metalbear-co/mirrord.dev/content/docs/teams/introduction/index.md

 toc: true
 ---

-> mirrord for Teams is currently in closed beta.
-Go [here](https://metalbear.co/#waitlist-form) to join the waitlist.
+> Ready to start using mirrord for Teams?
+Register [here](https://app.metalbear.co) to get started.

 ## Why mirrord for Teams?